Sketchbook Ideas for Elementary Art

 2) Using Sketchbooks with Big Ideas

 As I started using “big ideas,” I created little tabs that students could glue into their sketchbooks for each big idea.
 We would cover three big ideas each year and do several sketches and projects for each big idea.
 The tabs gave the sketchbook a framework and made it easy for parents and others to see how we used each big idea.
-Here is a word file so you can see what I mean.
-Feel free to edit it for your own needs and big ideas.

 How to Use the Tabs

 Each student gets a strip of paper.
 They glue it in their sketchbook with the word “Identity” hanging off the edge of a page and fold the extra paper over to the backside to add strength to the tab.
 While they are sketching, I’d come around with packaging tape and tape over the tab to keep it from ripping (optional step).